AMHRAKIB/amhrakib.github.io/index.md

 ### [3.
 Antique Shop Website]
 <br><br>
 Description:
 An online shop to sell and buy Antique items.
-Both buyer and seller will have a account and they can post their antiuqe items to sell or buy.
+Both buyer and seller will have a account and they can post their antique items to sell or buy.

 <br><br>
 Tools and Technologies: Django, PHP, HTML, JavaScript.